ariary/magnet/README.md

   </pre>
 </div>

-*For educational purpose only or with prealable permission*
+*For educational purpose only or with prior permission*

 ## Usage